tanghao-xiaomi/docs/en/quickstart/emulator/Send_emulator_console_commands.md

 - `event send types [types ...]`

-    Send one or more fake event types.
+    Sends one or more simulated event types.

 - `event codes type`

-    List the event codes for the specified fake event type.
+    Lists the event codes for a specified simulated event type.

 - `event send type[:code]:[value] [...]`

-    Send one or more fake events with optional codes and code values.
+    Sends one or more simulated events with optional codes and code values.

-    To discover exactly which event to send, you can use the adb command while manually pressing the buttons on the emulator.
+    To determine which event to send, you can use `adb` commands while manually pressing buttons on the emulator.

 - `event text message`

-    Send a string of characters that simulate keystrokes.The message must be a UTF-8 string.
-Unicode messages are reverse-mapped according to the current device keyboard, and unsupported characters are discarded silently.
+    Sends a string of characters to simulate key presses.
+The message must be a UTF-8 string.
+Unicode messages are reverse-mapped based on the current device keyboard, and unsupported characters are silently discarded.

 ### 5. Power State Control

 - `power display`

-    Display battery and charger state.
+    Displays the battery and charger status.

 - `power ac {on|off}`

-    Set AC charging state to on or off.
+    Sets the AC charging state to `on` or `off`.

 - `power status {unknown|charging|discharging|not-charging|full}`

-    Change battery status as specified.
+    Changes the battery status as specified.

 - `power present {true|false}`

-    Set battery presence state.
+    Sets the battery presence state.

 - `power health {unknown|good|overheat|dead|overvoltage|failure}`

-    Set battery health state.
+    Sets the battery health status.

 - `power capacity percent`

-    Sets remaining battery capacity state as a percent from 0 to 100.
+    Sets the remaining battery capacity as a percentage from 0 to 100.

-### 6. Manage Sensors on the Emulator
+### 6. Managing Sensors on the Emulator

-These commands relate to the sensors available in AVD.
-In addition to using the “sensor” command, you can see and adjust the settings in the “Accelerometer” and “Additional sensors” tabs on the emulator’s “Virtual sensors” screen.
+These commands relate to the sensors available in the AVD.
+In addition to using the `sensor` command, you can view and adjust settings in the `Accelerometer` and `Additional sensors` tabs on the emulator's `Virtual sensors` screen.

 - `sensor status`

-    List all sensors and their status.The following is an example of the “sensor status” command’s output:
+    Lists all sensors and their statuses.
+Below is an example output of the `sensor status` command:

     ```bash
     sensor status